 - Days out, zoos, theme parks (These easily get you over 10k steps for the day but think of all the extra weight you have carried)

-As a dad who loves playing tennis I found it fascinating how tiring it could be looking after a little one and how much playing tennis could get me the strength and stamina I need to look after a little one.
+As a dad who loves playing tennis, I found it fascinating how tiring it could be to look after a little one.
+However, playing tennis has helped me gain strength and stamina to keep up with my little one.

-I was playing two tennis leagues from last year up until this summer and over that time I started to notice how many things I was doing with my little one that helped me stay fit and agile enough to play well.
-From that I have slowly been dropping tennis specific training and just using the acts of being a parent to get the strength, endurance and flexibility I need.
+I played two tennis leagues from last year until this summer and during that time, I noticed how many things I was doing with my child that helped me stay fit and agile enough to play well.
+As a result, I have gradually stopped doing tennis-specific training and have started using the everyday activities of being a parent to get the strength, endurance, and flexibility I need.

 Healthy fun and energy

 The point is very much that everyone says how they had the best health when they were young.
 My sport science training explains clearly to me why this is the case but it is hard to convey what I learnt because it involved years of study.
 It is much easier to explain that your little ones are healthy because they have so much fun and energy. keeping up with your little one and joining in their fun is how you get the same benefits.